-By letters dated October 12, 2023 and December 18, 2023, BDEL was notified by the CPSC that the agency staff had concluded we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of BDEL's avalanche transceivers switching unexpectedly out of "send" mode and certain models of BDEL's avalanche transceivers not switching from "send" mode into "search" mode, that we made a material misrepresentation in a report to the CPSC, and that the agency staff intends to recommend that the CPSC impose civil monetary penalties of \$16,135,000 and \$9,000,000, respectively, for the two matters described above.
+By letters dated October 12, 2023 and December 18, 2023, BDEL was notified by the CPSC that the agency staff had concluded BDEL failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of BDEL's avalanche transceivers switching unexpectedly out of "send" mode and certain models of BDEL's avalanche transceivers not switching from "send" mode into "search" mode, that BDEL made a material misrepresentation in a report to the CPSC, and that the agency staff intends to recommend that the CPSC impose civil monetary penalties of \$16,135,000 and \$9,000,000, respectively, for the two matters described above.

-On November 20, 2023 and February 8, 2024, respectively, we submitted a comprehensive response disputing the CPSC's findings and conclusions in the October 12, 2023 and December 18, 2023 letters, including the amount of any potential penalties.
+On November 20, 2023 and February 8, 2024, respectively, BDEL submitted a comprehensive response disputing the CPSC's findings and conclusions in the October 12, 2023 and December 18, 2023 letters, including the amount of any potential penalties.
 The CPSC ultimately disagreed with our position and the agency staff has restated their recommendation for the monetary penalties which the Company intends to strongly contest and vigorously defend against.

-John C. Walbrecht, the former President of BDEL and the Company, received a letter from the CPSC dated June 25, 2024 alleging that in his personal capacity he knowingly violated the Consumer Product Safety Act by failing to timely report that the beacons in question contained a defect.
+John C. Walbrecht, the former President of BDEL and the Company, received a letter from the CPSC dated June 25, 2024 alleging that in his personal capacity he knowingly violated the Consumer Product Safety Act by failing to timely report the occurrence resulting in beacons switching unexpectedly out of "send" mode.
 The staff of the CPSC recommended a \$5,000,000 fine against Mr. Walbrecht personally.
-Pursuant to the Company's by-laws, the Company has agreed to indemnify Mr. Walbrecht and advance his legal fees, and he has provided an undertaking to the Company that the Company will be entitled to recover those expenses if it is ultimately determined that he was not entitled to indemnification.
+Pursuant to the Company's by-laws, the Company has agreed to indemnify Mr. Walbrecht and pay his legal fees, and he has provided an undertaking to the Company that the Company will be entitled to recover those expenses if it is ultimately determined that he was not entitled to indemnification.
+On August 26, 2024, Mr. Walbrecht's independent counsel responded to the CPSC, denying the allegations of its June 25 letter and rejecting its demand for a penalty.

-Based on currently available information, the Company believes an unfavorable outcome is probable, however, we cannot be sure on what terms or if this matter will be resolved.
-During the six months ended June 30, 2024, the Company recorded a liability of \$2,500,000 representing the low end of the range of our estimated exposure.
+Based on currently available information, the Company believes an unfavorable outcome with the CPSC is probable, however, we cannot be sure on what terms this matter will be resolved.
+During the nine months ended September 30, 2024, the Company recorded a liability of \$2,500,000 representing the low end of the range of our estimated exposure.
 The Company does not have a better estimate of the loss; therefore the low-end of the range was recorded as an accrued liability during the first quarter of 2024 and a corresponding expense is included in legal costs and regulatory matter expenses in the consolidated statements of comprehensive income (loss).